St Albans School Gifted and Talented Maths sessions for Year 6 pupils in local Primary Schools

 - To promote mathematical success with the children, which in turn leads to enjoyment and interest in the subject at a young age, encouraging them to become the mathematicians, scientists, engineers, and actuaries etc of the future.

-The project requires a specialist mathematician to run the course and the venue, St Michael’s School assembly hall with whiteboard.
-St Albans School provides copies of the course booklet which the children work through and the use of a minibus for the teacher to return the children to their respective schools.
+The project requires a specialist mathematician to run the course St Albans School provides the venue, copies of the course booklet which the children work through and the use of a minibus for the teacher to return the children to their respective schools.

 At the end of the program each child receives a maths based book in recognition of attendance and completion of the course.